Skip to main content

 Alcoholic beverage manufacturers, transfer of alcoholic beverage in bond from another location to manufacturer for certain retail sale authorized, Sec.
 28-3A-6 am'd.

-This bill would provide that beer transferred from a brewery in accordance with federal law to a brewery of the same ownership is deemed to have been manufactured by the receiving brewery at its licensed premises.
+• Amends Section 28-3A-6 to provide that beer transferred from a brewery to another brewery owned by the same entity is deemed to have been manufactured at the receiving brewery's licensed premises.

-This bill would also provide that when calculating whether a brewery produces less than 60,000 barrels annually, only beer provided by a contract brewery which is produced exclusively for the brewery shall be considered.
+• When calculating whether a brewery produces less than 60,000 barrels, only beer produced by a contract brewery exclusively for the licensee shall be counted toward the limit.

 Subjects